🌑

 Risks and Legality

-The idea sounds neat, but the cracks show fast.
-The biggest risk is fairness: even with simple wording some groups stumble more.
+The biggest risk is fairness.
+Even with simple wording, some groups stumble more.
 Older voters, people with dyslexia or ADHD, low vision or just test nerves will fail more often.
 That makes the gate look like a filter, not a nudge.
-Culture and schooling sneak in too.
-Mentions of tax brackets or school systems are easier for some than for others.
+Schooling and culture sneak in too.
 Miss rates will not be random.
 That is a bias trap.

 Secrecy can fray if timing or tokens leave little trails.
-Even if the tech is solid, perception matters: once people fear quiz answers link to their ballot, trust is gone.
+Even if the tech is solid, perception matters.
+Once people fear quiz answers link to their ballot, trust is gone.
 Capture is another danger.
 Whoever controls the rulebook can tilt difficulty with one verb.
 Add lawsuits and the campaign turns into a fight about quiz wording instead of choices.

 The constitution and election law require that votes are allgemein, gleich, unmittelbar, persönlich, frei und geheim (Art.
 26 B-VG).
 A quiz gate would collide with at least three of those: